SurveyMan/SurveyMan/README.md

 There should only be two things remaining in the `surveyman-x.y.zip` folder -- (1) the surveyman jar and (2) a `data` folder.

-To run an example survey, open a terminal in the `surveyman-x.y.zip` folder and run:
+To run an example edu.umass.cs.surveyman.survey, open a terminal in the `surveyman-x.y.zip` folder and run:

 `java -jar surveyman-x.y-standalone.jar`

 This will attempt to run the main program, `system.Runner` and will print out some usage information, since insufficient arguments have been provided.

-To try running a survey, such as the wage survey, you can execute
+To try running a edu.umass.cs.surveyman.survey, such as the wage edu.umass.cs.surveyman.survey, you can execute

 `java -jar surveyman-x.y-standalone.jar --backend=LOCALHOST data/samples/wage_survey.csv`